topkecleon/telegram-bot-bash/doc/7_develop.md

 ### Debugging Bashbot
 In normal mode of operation all bashbot output is discarded.
-To get these messages (and more) you can start bashbot in the current shell ```./bashbot.sh startbot```.
+To get these messages (and more) you can start bashbot in the current shell with ```./bashbot.sh startbot &```.
 Now you can see all output or erros from bashbot.
 In addition you can change the change the level of verbosity by adding a third argument after startbot.
 ```
 	"debug"		redirects all output to "DEBUG.log", in addtion every update is logged in "MESSAGE.LOG" and "INLINE.log"